blackwoodgardens/blackwoodgardens.github.io/_posts/2023-02-19-ChatLowMaint.md

 Flowering shrubs which are easy to maintain are a good choice for low-maintenance gardens such as *Weigela florida* or *Hydrangea macrophylla.*

-You could also choose herbaceous perennials with a long flowering season *Geranium'Rozeanne' salvia nachtvlinder* are some good examples.
+You could also choose herbaceous perennials with a long flowering season *geranium 'Rozeanne'* and *salvia 'Nachtvlinder'* are some good examples.
 ![](/assets/img/blog1_image2_geranium_rozeanne.jpg)
 *Geranium 'Rozeanne'*

 ### Hard working plants

-As well as picking plants that are easy to look after I like plants that offer multiple seasons of interest in the garden and do more than one thing.
+As well as picking plants that are easy to look after, I like plants that offer multiple seasons of interest in the garden and do more than one thing.

 An example from my garden is in my mixed hedge.